charlie-tango/mmd-case-23/README.md

 ### Buyer contact details

-The contact details the is submitted at the end, should combine the initial lookup data with the user's contact details.
+The contact details that is submitted at the end, should combine the initial lookup data with the user's contact details and the chosen buyers.

 | Field     | Type      | Description                                                                    |
 | --------- | --------- | ------------------------------------------------------------------------------ |